ellaglantz/practiceREADME/README.md

 # Features of our Algorithm

-> what input can it take in'???
+> what input can it take in?

+>> The csv files are hardcoded, which means in order to calculate your final grade for a class you would need to go into the csv file and alter the
+>> grades.
+And, upon running the code this will use these hardcoded grades in the csv file and align them to the corresponding class.
+You need to
+>> make a gradebook for the user so that their name is valid.
+The input is dependent on the csv files because this will output the correlated final >> grade calculated with the weight.

-> what is/are the output(s) you can receive back??????
+> what is/are the output(s) you can receive back?

+>> The outputs you receive are the final grade for this student's class(s).
+It will output the students name, their class, and the grade for that
+>> class.

->'why was development like this important to your group?'?????
+> Why was development like this important to your group?

+>> We felt hardcoding the csv files was the simplest yet most user-friendly way to possibly use this application for other people.
+Hardcoding the
+>> csv files is useful and efficient if there becomes a need to weight different possible grades.
+It is likely your grades could change for a class.
+>> Therefore, by hardcoding these csv files you can make changes as seen necessary.
+By using classes we are allowing for code reusability in an
+>> efficient way.

 # instructions to compile our algorithm

 > how to input data

+>> In order to input data you must create a gradebook for the student.
+This way the student's name is valid in our program.
+You will create csv files and hardcode the grades within each csv files which will align with the classes in our program.

-> how to compile each/any option from your feature set
+> How to compile each/any option from your feature set:

+>> In order to compile type this:
+>>> `g++ main.cpp grades.cpp -o finalgrades && ./finalgrades`